vmware-archive/pop/doc/source/topics/pop.rst

 Everything is a Plugin
 ----------------------

-When developing large codebases it is extreamly common to need to move code into a modular design over time.
+When developing large codebases it is extremely common to need to move code into a modular design over time.
 This typically means that the application needs to be overhauled after the first few years of development to be modular and pluggable.
 So why not just start with a plugin design to begin with?